-I’ve learned quite about how kids learn since my son started kindergarten.
-It’s amazing to me that he is now in 3rd grade!
+I’ve learned quite a bit about how kids learn since my son started kindergarten.
+It’s amazing to me that he is now in 6th grade!

 My kids believe it’s fun to do worksheets that incorporate the holiday excitement.
 My Thanksgiving editing worksheet and sentence structure worksheets combine the excitement of the upcoming feast with skills that are helpful in the classroom.
 They loved them!

 So I decided to do more.
 This fun owl pack is perfect for kindergarteners.

 We are not currently a homeschool family (though we have considered it in the past) and are open to the idea in the future.
 However, I am a huge supporter of parental involvement in education and reinforcing lessons taught in school at home.

 From being present during homework time, to supplementing their education at home, I feel parents should take an active role in their child’s education.